-Digital and Social Media Marketing (Online Short Course)
+Digital Marketing for Fashion (Online Short Course)

 Fashion business today is no longer a traditional practice of fashion shows, editorials and press releases.
 Today customers require two-way communication, an unforgettable customer experience and ways to search and buy now.
 This social media course will provide you with insight and knowledge on marketing your business, building your brand and engaging with your customers utilizing creative online marketing strategies...